tomasxvavra/serial_test/README.md

 ===========

-This repository contains 2 python3 scripts - _sender.py_ and _receiver.py_, which can be used to test heavy serial communication over USB serial port in single direction.
+This repository contains 2 python3 scripts - _sender.py_ and _receiver.py_, which can be used to test heavy serial communication over USB serial port.
+Test is performed only in one direction at a time and integrity of data is not verified, only its count.

 ### Context